Kashif-E/Media3-Editor/README.md

 # Media3 Editor

 A lightweight Android sample demonstrating [Jetpack Media3](https://developer.android.com/jetpack/androidx/releases/media3) as the base for a hands-on video editing assistant.
+This is not a library just comprehensive wrapper on top of media3 that can be copy pasted to your app for a more developer ergonomic way of using media3

 ## Features